kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Notes:
-- Conditions like `ScalingUp`, `ScalingDown`, `Remediating` are intended to provide visibility on the corresponding lifecycle operation. e.g. If the scaling up operation is being blocked by a machine having issues while deleting, this should surface with a reason/message in the `ScalingDown` condition.
+- Conditions like `ScalingUp`, `ScalingDown`, `Remediating` are intended to provide visibility on the corresponding lifecycle operation. e.g. If the scaling down operation is being blocked by a machine having issues while deleting, this should surface with a reason/message in the `ScalingDown` condition.
 - As of today MachinePool does not have a notion similar to MachineDeployment's MaxUnavailability.